NebelRebell/AtlasMMO_Server_Updater/README.md

-# ATLAS MMO - SERVERUPDATER by
+# ATLAS MMO - SERVERUPDATER

 __WARNING__

-This tool got written after midnight, so expect some spelling mistakes or even bugs
+This tool got written after midnight, so expect some spelling mistakes or even bugs...we had to defend ourselves against werewolves and others during the scripts...we will update soon ;)

+## Authors

 https://nebelbank.net => https://github.com/NebelRebell